 All the resources you may need to complete this trip can be found at the official website;

 There are a number of road sections along this Trail, including travel through the city of Columbus.
-The Wayne County gap is the hilliest, with a least one beast that may require walking.
+The Wayne County gap (Dalton to Fredericksburg) is the hilliest, with a least one steep beast southbound that may require walking.
 As of 2022, about 11% of the trail is on rural roads and city streets.
 A short rural road section in Holmes County will be replaced with trail starting in 2023.

 Those interested in a slightly longer trip (and a more complete diagonal across the state) may wish to start or end at Lake Erie in Ashtabula.
 You can find this route on the "Ohio to Erie Trail Alternate" page.